The Anatomy of A Landing Page – Do This to Get Leads or You’re Doing it Wrong.

 Not all landing pages are the same.
 Some industries require a lot of information on the page, and for others, a simple headline, supporting bullets, and a form fill is sufficient.
 Plus, the intent can be different.
 Getting a free lead magnet is much less of a commitment than booking a free consultation.

-The bottom line is every single aspect of the copy on your landing page needs to build interest, provide information, and motivate action.
-Anything that doesn’t fit into those categories is just “fluff” and ends up detracting from your overall message.
+The bottom line is that every aspect of the copy on your landing page needs to build interest, provide information, and motivate action.
+Anything that doesn’t fit into those categories is just “fluff” and detracts from your overall message.

 Features & Benefits are NOT the Same…

-In order to persuade your on-site lookie-loos to convert into motivated leads, you need to write persuasive copy – focus on features, benefits, and the impact that your product/service brings.
+To persuade your on-site lookie-loos to convert into motivated leads, you need to write persuasive copy.
+Focus on features, benefits, and the impact that your product/service brings.

-Features - Facts and/or functions about products or services: "This suitcase carry-on has a has a built-in front pocket."
+Features: Facts and/or functions about products or services: “This suitcase carry-on has a built-in front pocket.”

-Benefits - Explain how your product or service improves and makes an impact on their lives: "Get quick-access to essentials like boarding passes."
+Benefits: Explain how your product or service improves and impacts people’s lives: “Get quick-access to essentials like boarding passes.”

 For example: